Erallie/voicely-translate/legal/privacy-policy.md

 prevent duplicate credits, resolve disputes, comply with legal obligations, and protect against abuse.

-Temporary processing data should be discarded when it is no longer required for the processing workflow.
+Temporary processing data is discarded when it is no longer required for the processing workflow.

 Where third-party providers process information, their own retention